 Space weather is a term that denotes the impacts of the Sun's activity upon the bodies within this heliosphere (the volume of space inside the heliopause areas), including our own Earth.
 As is observable with ordinary weather on Earth, there are some clear patterns that are exhibited by space weather.
 More turbulent space weather is produced during times when more sunspots are present (called a solar maximum), and space weather is calm during times when sunspots are rare and small (or not even detectable at all, called a solar minimum).
 A sunspot cycle exists, in which sunspot activity periodically shifts between a minimum and maximum level.
-As with our Earthly seasons, however, it cannot be known in advance exactly how turbulent or calm things will be at a given moment during the sunspot cycle itself, although it has been found that the average amount of time between a solar minimum and a solar maximum is about 11 years, the actual length varies quite a bit within each cycle.
+As with our Earthly seasons, however, it cannot be known in advance exactly how turbulent or calm things will be at a given moment during the sunspot cycle-only that calmer periods regularly give way to more turbulent periods.
+As to the regularity of the sunspot cycle itself, although it has been found that the average amount of time between a solar minimum and a solar maximum is about 11 years, the actual length varies quite a bit within each cycle.
 Within the documented cycles so far, the time interval between a minimum and maximum has been as long as 14 years and as short as 8 years.